jhwangit128/project2/README.md

 ### PROBLEM

-Problem and Idea: I wanted to make an app for my close friend who has a companion with  a behavior issue and that led me to build an app that has the information about cat's common behavior issues and tips for changing them.
+Problem and Idea: I wanted to make an app for a close friend who has an animal companion with a behavior problem and that led me to dig deeper and eventually build this app.

 Who would use it: People who have cats with behavior issues.